Professors are delivering instruction online through the remainder of the semester. SU updates and resources regarding COVID-19 are posted here.

 - 325 scenic acres in Selinsgrove, Pa., featuring first-rate facilities, including a state-of-the-art science center, an Environmental Education Center focused on sustainability as well as river and land research, and premier performing venue Stretansky Concert Hall.

 - On campus housing is guaranteed and includes typical corridor-style residence halls to townhouses and apartments for more independent living

 - Exceptional athletic facilities including a sports complex, fitness center, pool, and 26 acres of grass and turf playing fields

 - A comfortable walk to shops and services in downtown Selinsgrove and the Susquehanna River

 - One hour from the state capital of Harrisburg and three hours from New York City, Philadelphia, Baltimore and Washington, D.C.

 Our traditions bridge distance and time to connect generations of Susquehannans to each other and this special place.

-Meet our President, L. Jay Lemons, and other members of senior leadership, including the Board of Trustees and the provost.
+Meet our President, Jonathan D. Green, and other members of senior leadership, including the Board of Trustees and the provost.